Evaluate My Situation

 Start by gathering as much information as you possibly can.
 Begin with basic information, (name, age, social security number) and then expand from there.

 If you need to sue a business, you must first determine exactly who owns it.
-This article will help you decide on the legal entity/person(s) to name in your lawsuit.
+If you make the wrong choice, you may win a judgment but not be able to enforce it or you may lose your case altogether.

-The records you will typically need include birth certificates, death certificates, marriage records, and divorce records.
-The records are maintained by the state or local government, where the event took place.
+Vital records include birth certificates, death certificates, marriage records, and divorce records.
+The records are maintained by the state or local government where the event took place.
+Getting copies of these records can be a lengthy, frustrating, and even costly process.
+This is especially so if you need to hire someone to find them for you.
+Here is information about how to do it yourself.

 A private investigator can help you find information and people.